Bone to Pick with the Lead in Bone Broth StudyUpdated: May 15, 2017Green Living

 Why do we need answers to these questions?
 Some types of pots, particularly those made with ceramic, have been found to be high in lead.
 Water with an alkaline pH, would be less likely to leach lead out of the cookware, while water with an acid pH would be more likely to leach lead.
 Along this same line, the water should have also been tested after cooking with the same amount of vinegar or wine used in the recipe.
 Fluoride matters because it increases lead accumulation.

 Without the answers to these questions, it’s not fair to indict the broth when the cookware might have been the culprit.

 A query to Basant Puri, the corresponding author of this study, was forwarded to Dr. Jean Monro, Director of the Breakspear Medical Group, who answered some of our questions.
 She reported the ingredients for the broth were only chicken and water, that the pH of the water was “irrelevant” and the cookware was stainless.
-Although stainless steel has possible toxicity issues related to chromium and nickel, it has never been found high in lead.
+Although stainless steel toxicity issues related to chromium and nickel are very real, this material has never been found high in lead.
 Having ruled out the cookware as the source of the lead, it’s time to learn more about those chickens.

 A careful reading of the study once again leaves us with a flock of unanswered questions.